 As a nationally certified physician assistant, you will play a vital role in healthcare, providing safe and high-quality patient care.
 If you are keen on entering this field, then graduating from one of the accredited physician assistant schools in Virginia must be your top priority.
 Accreditation not only assures quality education but also makes you eligible to sit for the PANCE to acquire your licensure in the state you to intend to practice in.
 South University, Richmond is one such PA school that not only prepares you to excel on the certifying exam but also trains you as a compassionate caregiver who is committed to serving the community.
 Upon leaving the college, you will demonstrate enhanced skills in interpersonal & communication and interprofessional collaboration.

-This 174-credit Master of Science in Physician Assistant is a comprehensive program that spans 27 months.
+Program Details: This 174-credit Master of Science in Physician Assistant is a comprehensive program that spans 27 months.
 While the didactic courses require completing 100 credits, through the clinical rotations, you will earn the remaining 74 credits of the program.
 Whether you come from a healthcare discipline or any other area of professional expertise, at South University by completing one of the most comprehensive physician assistant programs in Virginia that covers every aspect of primary care, you will be prepared to work in various types of rural and urban healthcare environments.
 Some of the didactic courses you take include medical interviewing, physical assessment, medical anatomy, lab diagnostics, issues in contemporary medicine, and clinical medicine.
 You also learn about behavioral medicine, musculoskeletal care, fundamentals of surgery, epidemiology & biostatistics, and essentials of emergency medicine.
 On the other hand, the clinical phase includes eight core rotations in various specialties, three electives, based on your interest, and finally towards the end of the program, a capstone course.

 To qualify, South University requires you to have an accredited bachelor’s degree with a minimum GPA of 3.0.
 Also, you must have a science GPA of at least 3.0.
 Furthermore, you are required to submit three letters of reference, your GRE score and have prior healthcare experience.
 The college also requires that you complete pre-requite courses before submission of your application.